 Anytime you are in a crisis situation abroad, or feel your health and/or safety is at risk:

-In cases of crisis, the counseling center here at the College is available to the participants via Skype or email.
+In cases of crisis, the Counseling Center at K College is available to connect students to appropriate resources.
 Local contacts are another good option.
 If a study abroad participant is the victim of an assault and battery, sexual assault or rape, we encourage participants to inform the Resident Director and the local authorities in addition to seeking help and counseling from a crisis center or other professional.

 Carry the contact information of your onsite director, CIP staff, K College Counseling Center, and insurance cards with you at all times so that you have access to these numbers.